 There are also Medicare-RX Prescription Drug Plans available to you that are separate, stand-alone plans, which are usually paired with a Medigap plan.
 It is our goal to find a Medicare Prescription drug plan that is going to cover as many of your prescriptions as possible while leaving you with the lowest possible overall out-of-pocket costs.
 We believe in customer satisfaction and have a genuine desire to see that you have a strong financial future and that you are able to receive the healthcare that you need.
 We would love to partner with you to make this a reality!
 Our agents will take an assessment of your needs and work with you to find the plan and coverage that is right for YOU!

-One other type of insurance to consider is some type of rehabilitation and recovery insurance.
+One other type of medicare health insurance to consider is some type of rehabilitation and recovery insurance.
 Different companies have different names for these types of plan, but it is essentially insurance that would provide coverage during a temporary (specified) period of time during which you were confined to a nursing or assisted living facility.
 We have already established the high cost of medical care, and even should you never need long term residential care, a short stay for rest and rehabilitation can dramatically impact your finances.
 The cost to stay in a nursing facility isn’t cheap and if you are not Medicaid eligible and do not have adequate insurance coverage than you will have potentially staggering out-of-pocket costs.
 Purchasing a short-term disability/recovery plan will give you the security that you need in the event that you must ever spend some time as a resident in a skilled nursing or assisted living facility.

 If you are not in a Medicare Insurance Open Enrollment or Guaranteed Issue Period, the application taken will be subject to underwriting.
 If you can answer “NO” to most of the medical questions asked, you will have a better chance in getting the application issued and receiving the coverage in which you applied for.
 Some private Insurance Companies will order a telephone interview with clients to further answer any medical questions that they may have special consideration for Medicare Insurance Disability clients.